47chapters/letsgo/docs/how-to/access-data-in-the-database-from-code.md

 console.log("ORDERS", result.items);
 ```

-**NOTE** When you specify `limit`, the call will return _up to_ that number of results, even if at the same time a `nextToken` is retured.
+**NOTE** When you specify `limit`, the call will return _up to_ that number of results, even if at the same time a `nextToken` is returned.

 ### Modeling is-part-of relationships

-In application data modelling it is very common to encounter one-to-many or many-to-many relationships between entities.
-For example, in the [LetsGo tenancy model](../backgound/tenants-and-users.md) there is a many-to-many relationship between tenants and users of the system.
+In application data modeling it is very common to encounter one-to-many or many-to-many relationships between entities.
+For example, in the [LetsGo tenancy model](../backgound/tenants-and-users.md), there is a many-to-many relationship between tenants and users of the system.

 One useful pattern for representing such relationships in the LetsGo database is through the use of hierarchical `key` properties.

 Consider there are two users in the system: `usr-1`, `usr-2`, and two tenants: `ten-1`, `ten-2`.
-Let's then assume that `usr-1` has access to both tenants, and `usr-2` only to `ten-2`.
+Let's then assume that `usr-1` has access to both tenants and `usr-2` only to `ten-2`.

 You can represent these relationships using two database categories: `tenant-user` and `user-tenant`, each with hierarchical keys of the form `/{tenantId}/{userId}` and `/{userId}/{tenantId}`, respectively: